-Fortes new ten-year programme about mental health will fund interdisciplinary research, gather existing research, create platforms to disseminate results and stimulate strategic collaboration on mental health.
+Fortes ten-year programme about mental health will fund interdisciplinary research, gather existing research, create platforms to disseminate results and stimulate strategic collaboration on mental health.
 The assignment to initiate the research programme was part of the Swedish Government’s research and innovation bill 2020.
 On this page you can find information about the programme’s main focus and future activities.

 About the programme